OnionIoT/documentation/docs/home.md

 :::info Welcome
-Welcome to the central hub for Onion hardware documentation built on OpenWrt 23.05.
+Welcome to the central hub for Onion hardware documentation.
 Use this page to jump into the right product docs, find compliance references, and keep track of the latest firmware guidance.
 :::